Laser Beam Optics Calculators

 Our first calculator is for laser power density.
 Enter the beam size and power to calculate the power density of your beam.

 Power density is the simplest yet most complete way to describe your laser with only one value.
 This will determine the success or failure of your application more than anything else.
-But most measurement devices will give you either the beam size or the power, but no the power density.
+But most measurement devices will give you either the beam size or the power, but not the power density.
 Use this calculator so you don’t need to get out your pen and paper (and to avoid mistakes!).

 Peak Power